gwangmu/eng-to-hangul/README.md

 The basic philosophy behind this is, "We can only imagine just as much as we can describe."

 Because some pronunciation is lacking in Korean, native Korean speakers are particularly bad at some pronunciation, so much so that non-Koreans may find it difficult to understand.
-I reckon this is because they cannot "imagine" how to pronounce those lacking pronunciation, especially when combined with other speakable sounds (e.g., consonant clusters).
+I reckon this is because they cannot "imagine" how to pronounce those lacking pronunciation, such as consonant clusters.
 To make matters a little worse, native Koreans tend to use Hangul to "emulate" any sounds because Hangul is excellent at it.
 The only problem is that some of the pronunciation is lacking in Hangul, which makes Koreans' "imagination" stop there.

-My solution is to introduce **diacritical marks and self-consonants** so that any Hangul user can "imagine" those lacking sounds and speak them better.
+My solution is introducing **diacritical marks and self-consonants** so that any Hangul user can "imagine" those lacking sounds and speak them better.
 Specifically, diacritical marks will describe the missing sounds in Hangul (i.e., /f/, /v/, /z/, /r/, /θ/, and /ð/), and self-consonants will describe consonant clusters (e.g., al**ps** or **st**rike).
 They were deliberately designed to fit in the regular Hangul as seamlessly as possible so that people who had not heard of augmented Hangul could still read it roughly.
 For example, the 'ㄸ' with a diacritical mark indicates /θ/, but clueless readers may simply ignore the diacritical marks but still get the closest approximation (i.e., 'ㄸ').

 ### My Two-cents